 Let’s be real for a moment: visiting Crete for any amount of time can be deeply enjoyable.
 Even if you were only here for one night, you’d have a great time!
-Alas, if you only had twenty-four hours in Crete, you’d likely be pretty sad to leave… And it’s not really a chance for that to happen!
+Alas, if you only had twenty-four hours in Crete, you’d likely be pretty sad to leave… And it’s not a chance for that to happen!
 Such a massive island deserves at least one week of your time.
-And that it still not enough.
+And that is still not enough.

 Crete is a destination that invites you to stay as long as possible.
-A week or two is recommended, three weeks in Crete is an awesome idea, but you know what would really allow you to enjoy all that the island has to offer?
+A week or two is recommended, three weeks in Crete is an awesome idea, but you know what would allow you to enjoy all that the island has to offer?
 A whole month in Crete!

 And… People do it all the time!
 Could you be next?
 In this blog, we’re going to look at everything you’ll need to enjoy those four weeks to the max.